-Category of revenue Nature and timing of satisfaction of Revenue recognition policies performance obligations, including significant payment terms Prepaid revenue Satisfaction of performance obligation is Revenue is recognised over time as electricity is same as post-paid revenue.
-Payment is provided. received in advance of consumption of In case of prepaid customers, the company electricity. recognises the entire amount paid as revenue because customer's consumption over time can not be reliably measured.
+Category of revenue Nature and timing of satisfaction of performance obligations, including significant payment terms Prepaid revenue as post-paid revenue.
+Payment is received in advance of consumption of electricity.
+Revenue is recognised over time as electricity is provided.
+In case of prepaid customers, the company recognises the entire amount paid as revenue because customer's consumption over time can not be reliably measured.
 The stand-alone selling price is determined based on the NERC approved tariff for the different categories of customers.

-5.1 Tariff shortfalls
+Tariff shortfalls